teaching-sessions/full-stack-developer-80-20/source/full-stack-developer-journey.md

 - DDD is just a bunch of patterns bundled together
 - Most DDD patterns are just a fancier, crank cocain-ier versions of their Gof/Enterprise counterparts (I.E. What if I could make a object into a value type)
-- DDD is the OG micro-services **don't touch micro-services until you know DDD inside and out**
+- DDD is the OG micro-services. **Don't touch micro-services until you know DDD inside and out**
 - Purpose of DDD is to distill a complex domain into easy to understand concepts
 - DDD is **not easy**, don't get frustrated
 - DDD is not zero-sum, or mutually exclusive